Here’s everything about whether deleted Discord messages are really gone:

 When you delete a Discord message, it will be removed from all servers and connected devices, essentially scrubbing it from the platform.

 It may remain on Discord backend servers for up to several years.
-Accounts are deleted after 15 to 30 days upon request, but deleting an account doesn’t delete its messages.
+Accounts are deleted after 15 to 30 days upon request, but deleting an account doesn’t delete all your messages.
 So if you want to learn all about what exactly happens to Discord messages once you delete them or your account, then this article is for you.
 Let’s get to it!

 What Is Discord?